prathameshd30/prime-headers/README.md

 Prime Headers is (aiming to be) a headers-only, easy to use, strongly typed way to use generic data structures and algorithms in C Projects.

-It works primarily by ~~ab~~using the C preprocessor to a scale hitherto undreamt of.
+It works primarily by ~~ab~~using the C preprocessor to a scale hitherto undreamt of (I have later realised that this scale was indeed dreamt to).

 ### To Do
 - [ ] Look into GitHub actions based testing
 - [ ] Write primitive as well as pointer-to-structs examples

-### Current Problems
-- Some double frees spotted, need to solve
+- [ ] Examples should try to break the framework as much as possible

 ### Data structures and algorithms implemented